sebastianczech/Learning-CI-CD/README.md

 ## Docker Registry

-For storing Docker images you can use Docker Hub or [reploy a registry server](https://docs.docker.com/registry/deploying/).
+For storing Docker images you can use Docker Hub or [deploy a registry server](https://docs.docker.com/registry/deploying/).
 After starting it use commands to store images in new registry:

 ```bash
 docker image tag sebastian-czech/simple-rest-api-python-flask  192.168.0.18:5000/python-api